oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   as well as more complex, nested data structures.
 * This specification enables combining selectively disclosable claims with clear-text claims that are always disclosed.
-* For selectively disclosable claims, claim names are blinded by default.
+* For selectively disclosable claims, claim names are always blinded.

 ## Conventions and Terminology